ugroh/markdown/README.md

 ### Continuous integration

-If you need the latest features of the Markdown package in your continuous integration pipelines, you can use
-[our official Docker image][docker-witiko/markdown] as a drop-in replacement for [the `texlive/texlive:latest` Docker image][docker-texlive/texlive].
+Can't live without the latest features of the Markdown package in your continuous integration pipelines?
+It's ok, you can use [our official Docker image][docker-witiko/markdown] as a drop-in replacement for [the `texlive/texlive:latest` Docker image][docker-texlive/texlive]!
-The following example shows a [GitHub Actions][github-actions] pipeline, which will automatically typeset and prerelease a PDF document named using the latest development version of the Markdown package:
+The following example shows a [GitHub Actions][github-actions] pipeline, which will automatically typeset and prerelease a PDF document named the latest development version of the Markdown package:

 ``` yaml